 Gain Soft Skills to Lead a Team

-And possibly best of all, a career in tech support allows you to expand your soft-skills like motivation, decision making, and leadership, as well as technical knowledge, and problem solving, communication, and teamwork.
+And possibly best of all, a career in tech support allows you to expand your soft-skills like motivation, decision making, and leadership, as well as technical knowledge, problem-solving, communication, and teamwork.
 Both on a resume and in practice, these skills are highly valued by employers and will help to set you apart while helping you excel throughout your career.

 How to Break Into the Tech Support Field

-In just six months, you can complete four foundational courses, earn six certifications, and receive eight college credits that will put you in the driver’s seat toward a career in technology as a tech support specialist.
-Courses can be completed completely on-line with a flexible schedule to fit your needs.
+In just 26 weeks you can complete four foundational courses, earn six certifications, and receive eight college credits that will put you in the driver’s seat toward a career in technology as a tech support specialist.
+Courses can be completed completely online with a flexible schedule to fit your needs.
 NuPaths also proudly offers affordable tuition plans.

 Learn more and view upcoming courses.
 What are you waiting for?
 Take the first step toward a fulfilling career as a professional tech support specialist!